Sheppard Peer-to-Peer program named Best Practice

 |0

-This work, Sheppard Peer-to-Peer program named Best Practice [Image 1 of 3], by 2nd Lt.
+This work, Sheppard Peer-to-Peer program named Best Practice, by 2nd Lt.
 Brittany Curry, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT